Updated: May 30

-For many parents, getting their baby to sleep through the night is a life-changing event.
+Getting your baby to sleep through the night is life-changing for many parents.
 I know it certainly was for me.

-So needless to say, when I finally started sleep training and my baby learned to sleep 10-12 hours a night without any help from me, and got into a predictable rhythm with naps, it felt like nothing short of a miracle.
-And conversely, when my baby wasn’t so much of a baby anymore and had learned to walk and talk, and more importantly, to test some boundaries, and started leaving the bedroom in the night, I was apprehensive to say the least.
+So, needless to say, when I finally started sleep training, and my baby learned to sleep 10-12 hours a night without my help and got into a predictable rhythm with naps, it felt like nothing short of a miracle.
+And conversely, when my baby wasn’t so much of a baby anymore and had learned to walk and talk, and more importantly, to test some boundaries, and started leaving the bedroom in the night, I was apprehensive, to say the least.

-A toddler leaving their bedroom may sound harmless, but if it happens often enough, it can be every bit as hard on parents and children as constant night waking.
-And toddlers can be incredibly persistent when they’re trying to get their way.
+A toddler leaving their bedroom may sound harmless, but if it happens often enough, it can be as hard on parents and children as constant night waking.
+And toddlers can be incredibly persistent when trying to get their way.

-The thing that makes this scenario trickier than sleep training a baby is that your little one, by this age, has probably learned a few negotiating tactics.
-I’m not saying this in a negative way, but toddlers quickly learn how to manipulate people.
-It’s not that they’re malicious or conniving, it’s just human nature.
-We test behaviours and actions to see if they get us what we’re after, and when we find something that works, we tend to use it repeatedly.
+What makes this scenario trickier than sleep training a baby is that your little one, by this age, has probably learned a few negotiating tactics.
+I’m not negatively saying this, but toddlers quickly learn to manipulate people.
+It’s not that they’re malicious or conniving; it’s just human nature.
+We test behaviours and actions to see if they get us what we’re after, and when we find something that works, we use it repeatedly.

-So if asking for a glass of water gets mom back into the room, or asking to use the bathroom helps to satisfy your curiosity about what’s going on outside of your room after hours, you’re likely to use the same approach every time.
-That can be a soothing fact to keep in your mind when you’re walking your child back to their room for the 15th time since you sat down to watch your favourite show or are trying to enjoy a couple of hours alone with your partner.
+So if asking for a glass of water gets mom back into the room or asking to use the bathroom helps satisfy your curiosity about what’s happening outside of your room after hours, you’re likely to use the same approach every time.
+That can be a soothing fact to remember when you’re walking your child back to their room for the 15th time since you sat down to watch your favourite show or are trying to enjoy a couple of hours alone with your partner.

-I should start off here by saying that I think it’s only fair to always give one warning before implementing a consequence for unwanted behaviour.
+I should start here by saying that it’s only fair to always give one warning before implementing a consequence for unwanted behaviour.
 If your child leaves their room, ask them why they’re not in bed.
-Assuming the answer isn’t because they’re not feeling well, (which can often be a ruse, but should always be at least addressed and checked out before calling it such) then you can calmly but firmly tell them that they’re not allowed out of their room until morning.
-Walk them back to bed, say goodnight, give them a quick smooch, and let them know that there will be a consequence if they leave their room again.
+Assuming the answer isn’t because they’re not feeling well (which can often be a ruse but should always be at least addressed and checked out before calling it such), then you can calmly but firmly tell them that they’re not allowed out of their room until morning.
+Walk them back to bed, say goodnight, give them a quick smooch, and let them know there will be a consequence if they leave their room again.

 Hopefully, that does the trick.
-More than likely, especially if this is a behaviour that’s been going on for a while already, it won’t.
+More than likely, especially if this behaviour has been going on for a while already, it won’t.

-Now we get to the big question, right?
+Now we get to the big question.
 What’s the consequence?
-I’ve had a lot of parents tell me, “I know I need to discipline him somehow, but I don’t want it to be anything that will upset him.”
+I’ve had many parents tell me, “I know I need to discipline him somehow, but I don’t want it to be anything that will upset him.”

-I totally understand this line of thinking, but really, what is a consequence if it’s not something unpleasant?
-How is it ever going to dissuade unwanted behaviour if it isn’t somehow disagreeable?
+I totally understand this line of thinking, but what is the point of a consequence if it’s not something unpleasant?
+How will it ever dissuade unwanted behaviour if it isn’t somehow disagreeable?

-The simple answer is, it won’t.
+The simple answer is it won’t.
 I had a friend once who used to punish her toddler by putting him in “Time-out” for five minutes.
-Time-out, of course, meant sitting on Mom’s lap while she rubbed his back and sang to him.
+Time-out meant sitting on Mom’s lap while she rubbed his back and sang to him.
 I used to consider chucking a toy or two myself to see if it would get me a quick massage and a soothing rendition of my favourite Fleetwood Mac song.

-The trick here is to find a balance between something that your child doesn’t mind and something that really throws them into a tailspin, because we don’t want to traumatise anyone here.
+The trick here is to find a balance between something your child doesn’t mind and something that throws them into a tailspin because we don’t want to traumatise anyone here.
 We’re just looking for something unpleasant enough to dissuade the behaviour.

 Understanding that every child is different and that nothing works for everyone, I do have a simple trick that I’ve found to be incredibly effective in this situation, and it’s as simple as closing a door.